up-n-atom/8311/docs/gpon/ont/source-photonics/sps-34-24t-hp-tdfo.md

     fw_setenv committed_image 0
     ```

-    1. Verify the committed image is 1.
+    1. Verify the committed image is one (1).
-    2. Verify image 0 is valid prior to committing.
+    2. Verify image zero (0) is valid prior to committing.

 === "U-Boot shell"